Facts and causes

 - other traits like being prone to worry, being highly sensitive, or being eager to get everything right probably make it harder to cope with having a stammer

 - some children have difficulties with their language skills and this can contribute.
-They may need more time to think of words or organise their ideas and this disrupts their fluency.
+They may need more time to think of words or organise their ideas.
 Language difficulties may be masked by stammering

 - children are generally more likely to stammer when using longer and more complex utterances (especially when they are at the edge of their ‘linguistic comfort zone’), when they are speaking quickly (or feel they have to speak quickly) or when there is some other load on the system for them